gavingolden/anagram-api/README.md

 - [ ] Endpoint to return all anagram groups of size >= *x*
 - [ ] Endpoint that identifies words with the most anagrams
 - [ ] Endpoint that returns a count of words in the corpus and min/max/median/average word length
-  - Average: This can be tracked and updated in `1` time by tracking the total corpus size and recomputing when a word is added or removed.
+  - Average: This can be tracked and updated in constant time by tracking the total corpus size and recomputing when a word is added or removed.
 However, this would then require that these operations be `synchronized` to avoid corrupting the values due to race conditions.
   - Min/Max
-    - Adding words: These can be tracked in `1` time by comparing new words to the current min/max
+    - Adding words: These can be tracked in constant time by comparing new words to the current min/max
     - Removing words: This can't be easily recomputed with the current data structure if the mix/max word is removed.
     If this was a high volume API then we could create a second corpus data structure that keeps words ordered by size.